klubrm/ud036_StarterCode/README.md

 1. ### media.py

-   This file contains a Movie class that I created for a the project.
+   This file contains a Movie class that I created for the project.

 2. ### entertainment_center.py